masichaivy/alx-system_engineering-devops/0x01-shell_permissions/README.md

--0-iam_betty displays a script that switches the current user
+- 0-iam_betty displays a script that switches the current user
 - 1-who_am_i displays a script that prints the effective of the current user
-- 2-groups displays a script that prints all the groups the current user is partof -3-new_owner displays a script that changes the owner of a file to the user
+- 2-groups displays a script that prints all the groups the current user is partof
+- 3-new_owner displays a script that changes the owner of a file to the user
+- 4-empty displays a script that creates an empty file